deepfence/ThreatMapper/docs/docs/sensors/aws-fargate.md

 Grant IAM permissions for ECS task execution role to access this secret as outlined [here](https://aws.amazon.com/blogs/compute/introducing-private-registry-authentication-support-for-aws-fargate/).

   * Create an AWS secret that contains the user credentials needed to pull the Deepfence sensor container image from a private repository.
 Once the secret is created, it can be linked to an IAM policy and added to an IAM role.
-You can also create secrets and policies for any other container images that are hosted in private repositories and need to be deployed as part of the Fargate task definition.
+You can also create secrets and policies for any other container images that are hosted in private repositories and need to be deployed as part of the Fargate task definition.(**Only required if using private registry to pull container images**)
   * Create one or more IAM roles that contain the ```AmazonECSTaskExecutionRolePolicy``` policy, along with the policy that references the AWS secrets.

 ## Create New Task Definition